Written by: Danielle Kessinger, M.Ed, BCBA, LBA Challenging behavior can be described as an individual’s…

 There are three levels of certification in Applied Behavior Analysis (ABA):

 Each certification level requires a specific amount of coursework and supervision to sit for the certification exam.
 To learn more about this process, visit the “Become Certified” page of the Behavior Analyst Certification Board’s (BCBA) website.
 To find colleges and universities offering ABA coursework near you or to explore remote learning (“distance education”) opportunities, visit the “Verified Course Sequences page of the BCBA website.

 CA can also provide supervision required for certification.

 We customize membership packages and prices based on the scope of shared services you choose to use.
-Over time, your membership in the alliance dramatically lowers your administrative and overhead expenses.
+Over time, your membership dramatically lowers your administrative and overhead expenses.
 So, ultimately, the cost of a membership will be lower than the cost of your own staff providing these same business functions.
 Alliance members also do a better job of keeping their programs fully enrolled and collect more revenue.